ekagra-ranjan/awesome-undergrad-hackathons/README.md

 # awesome-undergrad-hackathons
 A list of Hackathons hosted **only for Undergraduate students**.
-The purpose of this repo is to give undergraduate students an idea about how to approach hackathons by sharing with them our implementations.
+The purpose of this repo is to give undergraduate students an idea about how to approach hackathons by sharing with them our submissions.

 <br>